mindsdb/mindsdb/mindsdb/integrations/handlers/databricks_handler/README.md

 * `schema`: schema (database) to use for the connection.
 If left blank, the default schema `default` will be used

 ## Usage
-In order to make use of this handler and connect to a Firebird server in MindsDB, the following syntax can be used,
+In order to make use of this handler and connect to Databricks in MindsDB, the following syntax can be used,
 ~~~~sql
 CREATE DATABASE databricks_datasource
 WITH